JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Antoinette is a dispute resolution lawyer specialising in advising a broad range of corporate clients in relation to the strategic management and resolution of complex disputes.

 She regularly acts for clients in the energy and resources and commercial property sectors.
-She also has extensive experience advising clients in relation to planning and environment disputes and notably acted on all objectors’ appeals run in the Land and Environment Court in relation to wind farm projects.
+She also has extensive experience advising clients in relation to construction and planning disputes.

 Antoinette’s strength is in her ability to combine pragmatic commercial advice with technical skills to guide her clients through their complex commercial disputes.